Wednesday, 7 April 2021

 No, I do not mean meta-spells.
 I mean D&D-style metamagic.
 By default, Sorcery does not really allow for that, but let's see what can be done with it!

 D&D has metamagic feats that allow spellcasters to prepare/cast spells using a higher spell slot, but adding some special effects.
 The power skill/technique framework that was introduced in GURPS Powers and later used in GURPS Psionic Powers is a great way to do this.
-My Wizardry framework allows for it too.
 But what about powers that do not have power skills by default, like Sorcery?
+Or powers that have broad college-based skills, like my Wizardry?
 Power techniques are based on Temporary Enhancements (GURPS Powers, p.
 172) and sometimes on Using Abilities at Default (GURPS Powers, p.
 173).

-Thus, we should be able to give sorcerers the ability to add temporary enhancements with this perk.
+Thus, we should be able to give casters the ability to add temporary enhancements with the following perk.
 Obviously, the GM should regulate the available enhancements.
+The removed extra 2 FP cost is compensated by requiring a perk and the inability to improve power techniques.

 Metamagic [1]